-(16.4)a.
-The time for a decision has come [Moment Sense]
+b.
+Her time has come [Event Sense]

 The time is approaching midnight [Measurement-system Sense]

 This suggests that there is a generalisation to be captured, in which events which are experienced and conceptualised as being temporally discrete, and hence which are experienced as occurring and so can be distinguished perceptually from their non-occurrence, can be elaborated in terms of deictic motion events, as evidenced by lexemes such as come, approach, arrive, get closer, etc. This pattern I term the Moving Event mapping.